Child Adoption By Relatives or Extended Family Members

-By Orlando Adoptions Attorney Eduardo J. Mejias Practicing Exclusively Family Law Since 2005
+By Orlando Family Law Attorney Eduardo J. Mejias Practicing Exclusively Family Law Since 2011

-AAA Family Law has helped numerous stepparents, uncles, aunts and grandparents, and extended family members adopt their stepchildren and child relatives.
+As their family lawyer, I have helped numerous stepparents, uncles, aunts, grandparents and other extended family members adopt their stepchildren.
 However, our law firm does not handle adoptions of children by non-family members.
-These are handled by agencies and are usually facilitated by organizations that specialize in such matters.
+These are handled by agencies and organizations that specialize in these.

-Adopting a child becomes much more manageable when the non-custodial biological parent consents to the it.
+Adopting a child becomes much more manageable when the non-custodial biological parent consents to it.
 When a biological parents objects to it, an action to terminate their parental rights must be initiated pursuant to Chapter 39, Florida Statutes.
 Because the complex subject of terminating one’s parental rights requires its own article, I will limit this discussion to consented adoptions by stepparents and relatives.
+The steps in this type of process are: (1) the petition for adoption, (2) the consent from the biological parents and (3) the hearing before a family judge.

-Let us assume that a stepfather wishes to adopt his stepson.
-To start the process, a petition must first be filed in the circuit court of the county where the adoptee child resides.
-Our hypothetical client, known as the “petitioner”, must include the following information in his petition:
+Let us assume that a stepfather wishes to adopt his wife's son from a previous marriage.
+To start the process, a petition must first be filed in the family court of the county where the adoptee child resides.
+According to Section 63.112(1), Florida Statutes, our hypothetical client, known as the “petitioner”, must include the following information in his petition :

 - the name to be given to the child,